Freely-Given-org/OpenEnglishTranslation--OET/README.md

 # OpenEnglishTranslation (OET)

-The **_Open English Translation_ of the Bible (OET)** -- a unique, completely free and open-licensed new modern-English Bible translation
+The **_Open English Translation_ of the Bible (OET)** -- a unique, completely free and open-licensed, new modern-English Bible translation

 ## Background

-The _Open English Translation_ project has been planned for over a decade (a draft of Jonah was done in 2010), although circumstances only now (mid-2022) allow for full-time development to begin.
+The _Open English Translation_ project has been planned for well over a decade (a draft of Jonah was done in 2010), although circumstances only allowed for full-time development to begin in mid-2022.

 The new website is forthcoming at https://OpenEnglishTranslation.Bible, but currently more information is still available at https://Freely-Given.org/BibleTranslations/English/OET/.
 Over the next few months, most of that information will transferred either to this repository or to the new website.